NVIDIA/NeMo-Aligner/docs/user-guide-experimental/self_rewarding.rst

 Self-Rewarding Model Training
 #############################

 Self-Rewarding training uses the exact same dataset formatting and files as the NeMo-Aligner SFT trainer.
-Please see the data formatting section of SFT to understand the data format necessary for SPIN :ref:`SFT guide <sft>`
+Please see the data formatting section of SFT to understand the data format necessary for Self-Rewarding :ref:`SFT guide <sft>`

 Once your data is processed into the correct format you are ready to begin Self-Rewarding training.
 You must start with a pretrained or SFT trained model.
 For this section we will use the SFT model trained in the previous step to train the Self-Rewarding model.
 For the purposes of the following sections, we'll assume your training jsonl file is located in ``/path/to/train_sft_format.jsonl`` and your validation jsonl file is located in ``/path/to/valid_sft_format.jsonl``.